Pros and Cons of Video Games

 Why do students want to play video games?

-• Connecting with friends - Opportunities for more socializing compared to TV or reading - many games offer chat features and players enjoy interacting with other players
+- Connecting with friends - More opportunities for socializing compared to watching TV - many games offer chat features, and players enjoy interacting with other players

-• Problem-solving and challenges - Many video games, like role-playing games or action games, require the player to solve problems and work towards a goal
+- Problem-solving and adventure - Many video games, like role-playing games or action games, require the player to solve problems and work towards a goal or go on an adventure that they may not get in real life

 Pros of video games